-- 1. Reliable laboratory tests are not widely available to confirm a pre-operative minimal or no residual anticoagulant effect of DOACs. - 2.
-Half-lives of DOACs are, overall, 10-12 hours, thereby informing when the drug should be stopped before surgery.
-In the case of dabigatran, which is cleared mainly by the kidney, the half-life can be longer (18-24 hours) in patients with impaired renal function. - 3.
-DOACs have rapid onset of action, with a peak anticoagulant effect occurring 1-2 hours after oral intake, thereby requiring caution in postoperative resumption.
+- 1) Reliable laboratory tests to confirm the absence of a residual anticoagulant effect of DOACs are not widely available. - 2) Half-lives of DOACs differ and increase with worsening renal function, affecting when the drug should be stopped before surgery. - 3) DOACs have rapid onset of action, with a peak anticoagulant effect occurring 1-2 hours after oral intake.